 The four new metal plans are distinguished from one another by their "actuarial value."
 Actuarial value refers to the average amount of insurance expenses that would be paid for by the plan.
 The higher the actuarial value of a plan, the lower the out-of-pocket costs for the plan member.
 With respect to the plan names, the more expensive the metal, the higher the actuarial value.
 For example, a Platinum Plan covers 90% of covered medical expenses while a Bronze Plan only covers 60%.

-In the market place, it is expected that an insurer will charge progressively higher premiums among the plans with Bronze Plans having the lowest premiums and Platinum having the highest premiums.
-However, this considers plans only within a single insurance company.
+In the marketplace, it is expected that an insurer will charge progressively higher premiums among the plans with Bronze Plans having the lowest premiums and Platinum having the highest premiums.
+However, this considers metal plans offered by a single insurance company.
 It is possible that one company’s Silver Plan could be cheaper than another company’s Bronze Plan.
-All plans, whether Bronze, Silver, Gold or Platinum, will have a shared maximum out-of-pocket amount that an enrolled individual can pay in a calendar year before their plan covers the rest of their out-of-pocket expenses.
+All plans, whether Bronze, Silver, Gold or Platinum, will have a maximum out-of-pocket amount that an enrolled individual can pay in a calendar year before their plan covers the rest of their out-of-pocket expenses.
 In 2014 the maximum out-of-pocket limit for Obamacare plans is $6,350 for an individual, or $12,700 for a family.

-All the plans must offer essential health benefits.
-These are the basic insurance benefit requirements the Affordable Care Act stipulates all qualified health plans must provide enrollees.
+All metal plans must offer essential health benefits.
+These are the basic insurance benefit requirements the Affordable Care Act stipulates all qualified health plans must provide to enrollees.
 States have the discretion to require additional benefits beyond the Essential Health Benefits.
 However, these are minimum benefits and plans can choose to offer additional benefits so long as the essential benefits are properly covered.
 It is also important to note that since plans differ by the amount of costs they cover, the aforementioned plans may all cover the essential health benefits but they can cost the member different amounts due to the differences in insurance expenses paid for by the plans.
 Below is a brief summary of the 10 Essential Health Benefits that all metal plans must offer: